womenhackfornonprofits/workshops/simple-website-aws-grunt.md

     5. More info - [http://www.w3schools.com/html/html_links.asp](http://www.w3schools.com/html/html_links.asp)

-3. Add a **footer <footer> **(these usually sit at the bottom of the page, but sometimes have to be styled to stay at the bottom if there is not enough content to fill the page):
+3. Add a **footer &lt;footer&gt; **(these usually sit at the bottom of the page, but sometimes have to be styled to stay at the bottom if there is not enough content to fill the page):

     6. Type out the following and modify it to say anything you want: